tracim/tracim/tools_docker/README.md

 #### With Custom Branch or Tag

-⚠ **Its not possible to build image with ARG TAG and ARG BRANCH in same time.**
+⚠ **It is not possible to build an image with both ARG TAG and ARG BRANCH at same time.**

 You can build with specific branch